 The write path is your architecture

-What happens after a user clicks submit?
+It answers one question: what happens after a user clicks submit?

 Start with the acknowledgement boundary